 To register for the test and for more information please go to: www.west.nesinc.com/.
 When you register for the WEST-B designate Gonzaga to receive your score report.
 The School Code is 215.

-Admission to the undergraduate teacher preparation program will not be considered if the applicant does not have a passing score on all three sections of the WEST-B.
+Admission to the undergraduate teacher preparation program will not be considered if the applicant does not have an attempt on all three sections of the WEST-B.

 SAVE YOUR SCORE REPORTS!